cneuro/eslint-config-functional/README.md

 - `class` declarations are disallowed
 - `default` exports are disallowed
 - `interface` declarations are disallowed
-- Only `enum` non-literal declarations are allowed
+- `enum` declarations are disallowed
 - Object keys and component props are sorted alphabetically

 ## Installation